Ujstor/Ujstor/README.md

 <br>

-- :man_student: Hi there!
-I'm relatively `new` to the world of programming, eager to soak up knowledge.
+- :man_student: Hello!
+I'm relatively new to the programming world, driven by a hunger for knowledge.
-- :computer: I have a deep passion for `utilizing software` to elegantly solve a multitude of challenges.
-- :books: My current focus is on mastering `Data Science` and `Software Engineering` disciplines.
+- :books: Currently, my main areas of focus are mastering data analysis, backend development and integrating efficient automations through CI/CD pipelines.
-- :brain: I thrive on the excitement of continuous `learning,` constantly embracing new concepts.
+- :brain: I thrive on the excitement of ongoing learning, always ready to embrace new concepts.
-- :briefcase: Currently seeking new and exciting `job opportunities` to apply and expand my skills!
+- :briefcase: I'm actively exploring fresh and exciting job opportunities to apply and further develop my skills in automations and CI/CD!
 <br> <br>